 With a Sequencer and/or Chord Generator #

 Use a merge module to get the outputs into a thick, polyphonic cable.
 You can sequence multiple notes in a chord directly, but it’s usually easier to use a chord generation module (like the Instruō harmonàig used here)

 Something of note, Basal, the oscillator here does have a mono signal going into the MOD1 input, this is because if a mono signal goes into a module that’s running polyphonically, the mono signal will be applied to all the poly channels.
-You don’t need to duplicated the same signal into how ever many poly channels the thick wires are carrying just to hook up modulation, unless you want that modulation to be different on every channel.
+You don’t need to duplicate the same signal into however many poly channels the thick wires are carrying just to hook up modulation, unless you want that modulation to be different on every channel.
 Speaking of:

 Using Polyphony For Modulation #

 I like to use random modulation a lot, and Vult’s Caudal module is awesome for this, but it doesn’t have global attenuation and offsets, if you want to add that in you can set up a patch like this, using a Merge, Split, and the Wiqid 2at:

 By doing this, you can either make a nice, random signal poly cable, great for keeping all the notes coming from a polyphonic source from being identical or you can run it through split, effectively just adding a global attenuator and offset to Caudal for quick control over your patch.

 When I send clock to [Module Name] it doesn’t work right! #